Close

 United Kingdom

-I'm a social anthropologist and lead the social science team at the UK Public Health Rapid Support Team (UK-PHRST), a collaboration between the LSHTM and the UKHSA, focusing on research and capacity strengthening in the field of epidemic preparedness and response, as well as providing technical support during epidemic outbreak response.
-I'm interested in the integration of social science perspectives and approaches in public health interventions and research and have worked on cholera, HIV/AIDS, Islam, ethics and medical governance, collective action, sexual practice, and reproductive health.
-Geographically, much of my research has been in Tanzania and Zimbabwe, as well as in South Sudan and Malawi.
-I have also been working on a project on underlying reasons for ethnic disparities in maternal health outcomes in the UK.
-Before joining the LSHTM, I taught anthropology at the University of Roehampton, development studies at the University of Leeds, and held research fellowships at Bradford University and the University of Oxford.
+I'm an Associate Professor in Social Science and senior social scientist for the UK Public Health Rapid Support Team (UK-PHRST), a collaboration between the LSHTM and the UKHSA, focusing on research and capacity strengthening in the field of epidemic preparedness and response, as well as providing technical support during epidemic outbreak response.
+In my role I lead the social science team’s research and capacity strengthening portfolio and provides technical support for epidemic outbreak responses.
+A medical anthropologist by training, my past research has focused on HIV/AIDS, Islam, ethics and medical governance, collective action, sexual practice, and reproductive health in sub-Saharan Africa.
+My current work focuses on expanding the integration of social science approaches into research on epidemic outbreak preparedness and response and operationalising social science approaches for outbreak response, with recent deployment experience supporting a number of cholera outbreaks.
+Before joining the UK-PHRST/LSHTM, I taught anthropology at the University of Roehampton, development studies at the University of Leeds, and held research fellowships at Bradford University and the University of Oxford.

 Affiliations